ViskaWei/MicroMechanicsUMAPClustering/README.md

 # MicroMechanicsUMAPClustering
-Multi-scale Progressive Damage Model with UMAP-Based Clustering for Laminates via XFEM
+A UMAP-based Clustering Method for Multi-scale Damage Analysis of Laminates

 Please refer to 'UMAP_Clustering.ipynb' to see the results in paper.